peterhinch/micropython-samples/date/DATE.md

  * `time_offset` arg `hr=6`.
 This returns 0 or 1, being the offset in hours of
  UK local time to UTC.
 By default the change occurs when the date changes at 00:00 UTC on the last Sunday in March and October.
 If an hour value is passed, the change will occur at the correct 01:00 UTC.
+The value of `hr` may be an `int` or a `float`.
 This method will need to be  adapted for other geographic locations.
  * `wday_n` arg `mday=1`.
 Return the weekday for a given day of the month.
  * `mday_list` arg `wday`.
 Given a weekday, for the current month return an ordered list of month days matching that weekday.